 Check out my book website here.

-My new book, The Highway and Me and My Earl Grey Tea, is available for pre-order now!
+My new book, The Highway and Me and My Earl Grey Tea, is available now!

 When Emily Smucker decided to spend a year traveling around the United States, living in a different Mennonite community every month, the world seemed exciting and limitless.
 She was ready to find her place in the world and begin her career as a freelance writer and editor.

 Emily’s trip took many surprising twists and turns: visiting an Amish church in Ohio, swapping travel stories with homeless people in Delaware, and attending far more funerals than she expected.
 But through the adventure and excitement as well as loss and loneliness, Emily clung to her faith, experiencing a deep connection with her Heavenly Father.